Natural gas: Uses

 Natural gas is primarily used in the northern hemisphere.
 North America and Europe are major consumers.

-Often well head gases require removal of various hydrocarbon molecules contained within the gas.
+Well-head gases often require removal of various hydrocarbon molecules contained within the gas.
 Some of these gases include heptane, pentane, propane and other hydrocarbons with molecular weights above methane (CH_{4}).
-The natural gas transmission lines extend to the natural gas processing plant or unit which removes the higher-molecular weight hydrocarbons to produce natural gas with energy content between 950–1050 BTU/cuft.
+The natural gas transmission lines extend to the natural gas processing plant or unit which removes the higher-molecular weight hydrocarbons to produce natural gas with energy content between 950–1050 BTU/ft3.
 The processed natural gas may then be used for residential, commercial and industrial uses.

 Mid-stream natural gas

 Natural gas flowing in the distribution lines is called mid-stream natural gas and is often used to power engines which rotate compressors.
 These compressors are required in the transmission line to pressurize and repressurize the mid-stream natural gas as the gas travels.
-Typically, natural gas powered engines require 950–1050 BTU/cuft natural gas to operate at the rotational name plate specifications.
+Typically, natural gas powered engines require 950–1050 BTU/ft3 natural gas to operate at the rotational name plate specifications.
 Several methods are used to remove these higher molecular weighted gases for use by the natural gas engine.
 A few technologies are as follows: